avijit1998/api-v2-sample-code/README.md

 ## Version 2 Sample Code

 Sample code in a variety of programming languages for Version 2 of the [WhatIsMyBrowser.com API](https://developers.whatismybrowser.com/api/)
+The sample code is available currently for the following languages:
+1.Python
+2.PHP

+Feel free to add more language support.

 ### For more information: